Stephen Duncombe & Steve Lambert

 Jo Hill manages the everyday operations of the Center.
 Born in Sweden, Hill came to the United States to pursue a career and found a love for activism.
 When not busy answering emails and administrating, Jo can often be heard strumming a guitar and singing songs.

 Liane Tomasetti is an artist, educator, and aspiring creative activist.
 She is a graduate of NYU’s program in Educational Theatre where she received the award for Outstanding Citizenship in Educational Theatre.
-She is currently working as a teaching artist and pursuing a master’s the Gallatin School of Individualized Study in arts-based leadership, community development, and civic engagement.
+She is currently working as a teaching artist and pursuing a master’s degree the Gallatin School of Individualized Study in arts-based leadership, community development, and civic engagement.
 She is interested in how artistic approaches, techniques, and projects might open up dialogue and spark social change both locally and globally.
-As the world become paradoxically more connected technologically, but disconnected interpersonally, she believes that art may be the medium that could kindle a new generation of leaders and imagine new models of civic engagement.
-She is about to embark on her thesis researching “affective versus effective performance: the role of the personal in the politics of change”.
 Some of the artists who inspire her include Anna Deavere Smith, Anne Bogart, and Bertolt Brecht.
 She is also a licensed bus driver.

 Larry Bogad, Founding Director West Coast Office